-A bone survey, also known as a skeletal survey, is a series of X-rays that evaluates the major bones of the body.
+A bone survey, also known as a skeletal survey, is a series of X-rays that evaluates the body's bones.

-This article provides information about what a CT scan is, why they are used, how you prepare, how it is performed and how you can obtain your results.
+This article provides information about what a CT scan is, why they are used, how you prepare, how it is performed, and how you can obtain your results.
 It will also discuss why contrast is used for some CT scans.

 Lower GI Series (Barium Enema)